 In the wall of the clock tower is fitted a donation box whose key has been lost – a perfect advertisement for Godrej locks.

-Next to the main building of Armenian church is a memorial to all those Armenians who lost their lives in World War I.
+Next to the main building of the Armenian church is a memorial to all those Armenians who lost their lives in World War I.

-Maghen David Synagogue.
+Maghen David Synagogue, Calcutta

-Maghen David synagogue is located at the junction of Brabourne road and Canning Street.
+The Maghen David synagogue is located at the junction of Brabourne Road and Canning Street.
 Be prepared to wade your way through the crowds and keep looking for a towering clock tower in red.
 You will see a red arch and a standard ASI board telling you it is a protected monument.
-By the time I reached the Maghen David synagogues it was already closed and no amount coercing allowed us entry into the monument.
+By the time I reached the Maghen David synagogues it was already closed and no amount of coercing allowed us entry into the monument.
 I was told that the services in this synagogue stopped many years back but the interiors are very well preserved.
-You can see a lot of Hebrew inscriptions all over the places along with items that showcase Jewish iconography.
+You can see a lot of Hebrew inscriptions all over the place along with items that showcase Jewish iconography.

 Maghen David was built in 1884.

-Neveh Shalom Synagogue.
+Neveh Shalom Synagogue, Calcutta

 We were lucky that the caretaker of Neveh Shalom synagogue opened it for us and allowed us to see it in detail.
 For the first time, I saw the altar of a synagogue which has commandments written on it.
 It resembles a church except that altar is different.
-The hall is simple with old style cane furniture.
+The hall is simple with old-style cane furniture.
 There is a central podium I assume for Rabbi to make announcements.

 I would remember speaking to the nuns there.
 When I told them I have come from Goa, they immediately switched to Konkani.

-Shwetambar Jain Temple
+Shwetambar Jain Temple, Calcutta

-In Indian communities, Jains can not be far behind from a trading hub.
+In Indian communities, Jains cannot be far behind a trading hub.
 So in a small lane in Canning Street, we found this white marble Shwetambar Jain temple.
 Dedicated to 24th Teerthankar Mahaveer, the temple has his idol in the middle.
 The main temple is surrounded by white marble torans and carved pillars.
 These were covered with colorful clothes, something that I saw for the first time in a Jain temple.
 The recessed ceiling is decorated with lights in multiple colors.

 Apparently, only Jains are allowed to visit the temple.

-Parsi Fire Temple
+Parsi Fire Temple, Calcutta